elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

   - zpool
   - zvol
 ---
 I made a mistake of showing the co-author of this post, Jarret, my test lab, so he rediculed me and made fun of me.
-I am pretty new to ZFS and I just deployed an OpenIndiana VM for it&#8217;s Comstar/iSCSI capabilities but using ZFS was definitely a plus.
+I am pretty new to ZFS and I just deployed an OpenIndiana VM for it's Comstar/iSCSI capabilities but using ZFS was definitely a plus.
 Just as an FYI here is the version of OpenIndiana that I was using:

     root@openindiana:~# uname -a
     SunOS openindiana 5.11 oi_151a4 i86pc i386 i86pc Solaris